 SARs and SERs describing DSS components have been written for each type of approved DSS.
 Information on operational commitments for a particular DSS may also be found in the CoC or the site-specific license and TSs.
 As DSS designs vary, be careful to review the appropriate documentation.
 The inspectors can obtain copies of these documents from the appropriate regional division or cognizant DFM PM.

 Fabrication Inspections.
 Because fabricators build components for several licensees, the fabricators may have been previously inspected by the Nuclear Material Safety and Safeguards (NMSS), Nuclear Reactor Regulation (NRR), or regional staff.
 The inspectors can obtain information on inspections of ISFSI vendors and fabricators from NMSS/DFM.
-These reports should be reviewed for identified fabricator program weaknesses that the inspectors may want to consider inspecting to assess the fabricator’s effectiveness in addressing the weaknesses.
+These reports should be reviewed for identified fabricator program weaknesses that the inspectors may want to consider inspecting in order to assess the fabricator’s effectiveness in addressing the weaknesses.

+Questions or concerns could be identified during an inspection where the inspector requires additional assistance.
+Additional guidance can be found in IMC 2690, section 05.15, for obtaining additional assistance.

 03.03 Specific Guidance

 Inspection Requirement 02.01.
 The inspectors should verify that the procurement specifications conform to the design requirements contained in the SAR, CoC, and other applicable engineering documents.
 Emphasis should be placed on instances in which components or raw materials do not meet the procurement specifications thus representing a nonconforming condition.
+The inspectors should verify that there is a documented method for the identification and control of nonconforming material and components, including counterfeit, fraudulent or suspect items (CFSI), to preclude inadvertent use.
+CFSI is defined as items that are intentionally manufactured or altered to imitate a legitimate product with the legal right to do so (Counterfeit); intentionally misrepresented with the intent to deceive (Fraudulent); or reasonably suspected of being Counterfeit or Fraudulent (Suspect).
 The inspectors should verify that the licensee’s or CoC holder’s design change process has evaluated and handled these nonconformances, if necessary.
 Reference section 03.03.c.3 of this procedure for guidance on the evaluation of nonconformances.

 Supplemental guidance on the quality classification levels of ISFSI components can be found in NUREG/CR-6407.